Lead Pre-K Teacher

 - Complies with all licensing, accreditation and other documenting and reporting requirements.

-- Assists administration in collecting data for funding partners.
+- Assists DNA administration in collecting data for funding partners.

 - Performs all other duties as assigned.